-Of note, this product, like all other supplements by the 'beyond organic' manufacturer, is subjected to over 300 tests to guarantee product purity.
+Of note, this product, like all other supplements by the 'beyond organic' manufacturer, is subjected to over 350 tests to guarantee product purity.

 This recommended vitamin D supplement is clinically supported and proven to significantly raise blood levels of vitamin D. We highly endorse it.
 Their 100% product guarantee is ironclad.
 Their 'beyond organic' manufacturing philosophy produces the safest and purest nutritional products found anywhere.

 Bottom line: always check with your doctor before beginning any method of self treatment and obtain his/her recommendation regarding supplementation of the sunshine vitamin.